arun-y/bigmemory/README.md

 bigmemory
 =========

-A collection of file-backed mathematical data structures primarily meant for parallel block processing in multi-core cpus.
+A collection of file-backed mathematical data structures primarily meant for parallel block processing on multi-core cpus.